Family: Hypericaceae

 In the Garden

-There are several species of St. John's Wort so when wild harvesting put a leaf up to the sun to check for the oil gland circles (see photo above) that distinguish it as the medicinal variety.
+There are several species of St. John's Wort so when wild harvesting put a leaf up to the sun to check for the oil gland circles (see photos from edible wild food link below) that distinguish it as the medicinal variety.

 Cautions